Max-Margin Token Selection in Attention Mechanism: Global and Local Margin Maximization with Attention

-Theorem~\ref{conv:gd:global} shows that gradient descent dynamics of the normalized predictor $\pb(t)/\|\pb(t)\|$ converges towards $\pso/\tn{\pso}$, effectively separating globally optimal tokens from non-optimal ones.
+Theorem~\ref{conv:gd:global} shows that gradient descent will diverge in norm, and when $n=1$, the normalized predictor $\pb(t)/\|\pb(t)\|$ converges towards $\pso$, the separator of the globally optimal token.
+While $n=1$ is a stringent condition, this requirement is in fact tight as discussed in {Appendix \ref{app:exp:detail}}.
 To illustrate this theorem, we have conducted synthetic experiments.
 Let us first explain the setup used in Figure~\ref{fig:main_fig}.
 We set $d=3$ as the dimension, with each token having three entries $\x=[x_1,x_2,x_3]$.
 We reserve the first two coordinates as key embeddings $\kb=[x_1,x_2,0]$ by setting $\W=\text{diag}([1,1,0])$.
 This is what we display in our figures as token positions.
 Finally, in order to assign scores to the tokens we use the last coordinate by setting $\vb=[0,0,1]$.
 This way score becomes $Y\cdot \vb^\top\x=Y\cdot x_3$, allowing us to assign any score (regardless of key embedding).

-In Figure \ref{fig:global}, the gray paths represent gradient descent trajectories initiated from different points, while the points $(0,0)$ and $(1,0)$ correspond to non-optimal tokens, and $(-0.1,1)$ represents the optimal token.
+In Figure \ref{fig:global}, the gray paths represent gradient descent trajectories from different initializations.
+The points $(0,0)$ and $(1,0)$ correspond to non-optimal tokens, while the point $(-0.1,1)$ represents the optimal token.
 Notably, gradient descent iterates with various starting points converge towards the direction of the max-margin solution $\pso$ (depicted by {-~-~-}).
 Moreover, as the iteration count $t$ increases, the inner product $\left \langle \pb(t)/\|\pb(t)\|,\pso/\|\pso\| \right \rangle$ consistently increases.
-Figure~\ref{fig:joint global} also illustrates the result of Theorem~\ref{conv:gd:global} on multiple inputs (gray dot line is the separating hyperplane).
-These observations emphasize the gradual alignment between the evolving predictor and the max-margin solution throughout optimization.
+Figure~\ref{fig:joint global} also depicts the directional convergence of gradient descent from various initializations on multiple inputs, with the gray dotted line representing the separating hyperplane.
+These emphasize the gradual alignment between the evolving predictor and the max-margin solution throughout the optimization.